 Orlandi Valuta is a subsidiary of Western Union.
 Established in 1986, Orlandi Valuta offers international money transfers from the United States to locations in El Salvador, Honduras, Guatemala, Colombia, Ecuador, Peru and all 32 states in Mexico.

-In 2011, The Western Union Company completed 225.7 million consumer-to-consumer transactions worldwide, moving $81.3 billion of principal between consumers with an average transaction of $360.
-The Global Business Payments division saw a total of 425 million business payments in 2011.
+In 2013, The Western Union Company completed 242 million consumer-to-consumer transactions worldwide, moving $82 billion of principal between consumers and 459 million business payments.

 A group of businessmen in Rochester, NY form The New York and

 Mississippi Valley Printing Telegraph Company - Western Union's